Grace Church (Ca Ira, Virginia): Cemetery

 There is a small cemetery attached to the church grounds, located at the back in a hilly, wooded area overlooking the Willis River.
 Just when burials began is unknown; the earliest legible headstones date to the 1880s.
 It is possible that earlier burials exist; however, most of the grave markers on the grounds are nearly completely worn away, and as a result the total number of interments is unknown.
-Some of these missing markers have more recently been replaced with modern stones, and the cemetery continues in use for some local families.
 Two veterans of the Confederate Army are also buried in the cemetery.

 The church and cemetery are together contained in the National Register listing, as is the land on which both stand; the parcel, approximately two-thirds of an acre in area, follows the lines of the original deed of the property as recorded in Cumberland County records.

 Significance

-Grace Church is significant for a number of reasons, not least of which is its association with Dabney Cosby, and through him the Jeffersonian school of architectural thought so prevalent across Virginia in the second quarter of the nineteenth century.
-The building stands as a well-preserved example of a rural Virginia church, incorporating elements of various architectural styles into its construction; it also serves as one of the last few tangible reminders, and much the best-preserved, of the once-thriving merchant community of Ca Ira.
+Grace Church is significant for a number of reasons, its association with Dabney Cosby, and through him the Jeffersonian school of architecture seen across Virginia in the second quarter of the nineteenth century.
+The building stands as a preserved example of a rural Virginia church, incorporating elements of various architectural styles into its construction; it also serves as one of the last reminders and best-preserved, of the merchant community of Ca Ira.